-The prevalence of such advertisements, which along with other non-green advertisements accounted for over 90% of the total, may suggest that the sector does not currently feel under pressure to respond to consumers' concerns about its environmental impact, possibly because it senses that public awareness of that impact is less prevalent than in the case of road transport.
+Advertisements promoting low-cost flights, deals and promotions - 66% that the sector does not currently feel under pressure to respond to consumers' concerns about its environmental impact, possibly because it senses that public awareness of that impact is less prevalent than in the case of road transport.
 Alternatively, it may be that airlines are aware that their proposed green solutions amount to little more than tinkering at the edges of the climate crisis, and have concluded that rather than trying to persuade or reassure consumers with substantive environmental arguments they are better off pretending that there is no crisis and presenting a businessas-usual front.
 Such an approach may even chime with the frustrations of consumers who have been denied international travel during the Covid pandemic, and whom the airlines are now eager to encourage back on board.
 As Table 2 below shows, while the interruption of international air travel due to Covid has temporarily reduced airlines' overall emissions, it has also slashed their occupancy rates (measured as 'passenger load factor' - the average occupancy of their services' available passenger kilometres), incidentally making each individual passenger's air travel even more environmentally damaging.